drchrispinnock/emulators/README.md

 ^^  Others may work - I haven't tried
 ^^^ OpenBSD/hppa asks for boot device on normal boot and gets stuck
     on pf.
 Boot single user and disable it in /etc/rc.conf.local
+%   Installer gets stuck on both 5.8.2 and 5.8.3.
+Needs work.

 ------------------------------------------------------------------------
 1. Qemu